 Why is that?
 Why do we allow any random person, no matter how good or how evil, to arrive in any city and simply take up residence?
 Random selection is exactly how we populate cities on Earth today.
-If someone wants to live in city X, they simply move there.
-There is no application they have to fill out.
-No training whatsoever.
-Anyone in the United States, even if they are not here in the country legally [ref], can come plop down in any city whenever they feel like it.
+If someone wants to live in city X, they simply move in.
+There is no application they have to fill out, and no training whatsoever is required.
+Anyone in the United States, even if they are not here in the country legally [ref], can come take up residence in any city whenever they feel like it.
 As long as a person has money for rent (and sometimes even if they are destitute), he/she suddenly becomes a resident.
-If the newly arriving person happens to be a complete asshole [ref], [ref], or happens to be a lazy bum who immediately starts begging on the city’s streets, the quality of life in the city has just been diminished for everyone else to some degree.
+If the newly arriving person happens to be a complete asshole [ref], [ref], or happens to be destitute and therefore immediately starts begging on the city’s streets, the quality of life in the city has just been diminished for everyone else to some degree.

-We are building a new economic system, and a new city that embodies it, and one thing about this new economic system is that it is innovative and different.
-People arriving in the new city will therefore need to undergo a period of intense training in order to understand what is going on.
+We will be implementing a new economic system and building a new type of city to embody it, and one thing about this new economic system is that it is innovative and different.
+People arriving in the new city will therefore need to undergo a period of training in order to understand what is going on.
 In addition they will be signing on to a social contract that specifies the nature of the relationship between the city, its economy and its citizens:

-- This new economy is incredibly beneficial to the people who are participating it, especially if they are coming from someplace like a slum or a refugee camp.
+- This new economy will be incredibly beneficial to the people who are participating it, especially if they are coming from someplace like a slum or a refugee camp.

-- In return, people are expected to materially contribute their productive time to this economy, and if they do not, everyone suffers.
+- In return, people will be expected to materially contribute their productive time to this economy, and if they do not, everyone will suffer.

-A specific written contract, signed by each each new resident, will spell out all of the responsibilities and benefits found in the new city.
+A specific written contract, to be signed by each new resident, will spell out all of the responsibilities and benefits found in the new city.

-- Everyone in the new economy gets access to incredible, high-quality and abundant food.
+- Everyone in the new economy will get access to incredible, high-quality and abundant food.